The Importance of Data & Public Health Authority

-With the enactment of the Patient Protection and Affordable Care Act in 2010, Congress permanently reauthorized IHCIA.4,5 The reauthorization of IHCIA designated TECs as public health authorities under the Health Insurance Portability and Accountability Act (HIPAA).
+With the enactment of the Patient Protection and Affordable Care Act in 2010, Congress permanently reauthorized IHCIA.4, 5 The reauthorization of IHCIA included provisions designating TECs as public health authorities under the Health Insurance Portability and Accountability Act (HIPAA).
 As public health authorities, TECs have access to protected health information.
 The reauthorization also gave the TECs access to data held by the US Department of Health and Human Services.
+Even with the designation of a public health authority, TECs continue to have challenges accessing data.

 25 U.S.C.A § 1621m(e)(1).